satcar77/tech-interview-problems/README.md

 166. Given an array of integers, return a new array where each element in the new array is the number of smaller elements to the right of that element in the original input array.
 For example, given the array [3, 4, 9, 6, 1], return [1, 1, 2, 1, 0], since:
+- There is 1 smaller element to the right of 3

+- There is 1 smaller element to the right of 4

+- There are 2 smaller elements to the right of 9

+- There is 1 smaller element to the right of 6

+- There are no smaller elements to the right of 1

 167. Given a string of words delimited by spaces, reverse the words in string.
 For example, given "hello world here", return "here world hello"
 Follow-up: given a mutable string representation, can you perform this operation in-place?